 Once they’re fried, you can add your toppings!

 Reference this Baking with Yeast Guide whenever you work with baker’s yeast.
 I include practical answers to all of your common yeast questions.

-All 3 frostings can be made in less than 5 minutes.
-The strawberry frosting is definitely more like a glaze, but if you double or triple dunk the doughnuts– you’ll have a nice thick strawberry coating.
-This one does include an extra step– pureeing fresh strawberries.
-Then mix with confectioners’ sugar, vanilla extract, and a touch of strawberry jam.
-I add the jam for extra strawberry flavor.
-It also helps mask some of the confectioners’ sugar flavor.
-I tried the strawberry frosting again yesterday with a little lemon juice squeezed in.
-Very tasty if you’re looking for something summer-y!
+- Strawberry Frosting: The strawberry frosting is more like a glaze, but if you double or triple dunk the doughnuts, you’ll have a nice thick strawberry coating.
+You need pureed fresh strawberries, confectioners’ sugar, vanilla extract, and strawberry jam.
+I add the jam for extra strawberry flavor; it also helps mask some of the confectioners’ sugar flavor.

-I imagine it would be so much fun to have a doughnut party where you prep a big batch of the doughnuts and everyone can dunk and decorate as they please.
-Set out a bunch of little bowls of sprinkles and let them go to town.
-Maybe prepare a maple glaze too.
-Then fry up some bacon for topping.
-OMG my mouth is watering at the thought of this party.
-Excuse me while I put down my egg white omelet as I type this.
-Suddenly it is no longer appetizing.
-Weird.Print
+I imagine it would be so much fun to have a Homemade Frosted Doughnuts Party where you prep a big batch of the doughnuts and everyone can dunk and decorate as they please.
+Set out a bunch of little bowls of sprinkles and let the guests go to town!

 Here’s how to make homemade frosted doughnuts 3 different ways.
 Vanilla, chocolate, and strawberry frosting recipes included!

-- 1 batch basic homemade doughnuts without the glaze*
+- 1 batch homemade doughnuts without the glaze*